-Poetry in space: London architect William Smalley shares his musings on how he transformed his rental flat into a sanctuary of visual calm; told in his own (distinctive) voice:
+Poetry in space: London architect William Smalley shares his musings on how he transformed his Bloomsbury rental flat, two floors in an 1720 townhouse, into a sanctuary of visual calm:

-“I found this house, in its unexpectedly neighborly neighborhood, by chance seven years ago.
-I was looking for a cheap, central flat at the same time my friend Ben Pentreath was looking for an office.
+“I found this house in its unexpectedly neighborly neighborhood by chance eight years ago.
+I was looking for a cheap, central flat at the same time that my friend Ben Pentreath was looking for an office.
 The house was too big for either of us, but when we discovered we were pining for the same place, we signed a lease on it together.
 We now have the odd situation where every morning I go to my office across the road as Ben comes in from his flat around the corner.”

 Photography by Ricardo Labougle.

 Above: “To the horror of all our property-owning friends, Ben and I restored the house as if it were our own–opening painted-up shutters and blocked-up fireplaces (discovering beautiful marble downstairs in the process), laying old stone flags in the downstairs hall, replacing vinyl with sisal, and ripping out the bright blue carpet upstairs.
 I painted my paneled rooms the mattest white.
 I need the visual calm of soft white walls at the end of the day.”

 Above: “The apartment’s three big built-in cupboards (the door to one is shown here) have been my lifeboat.
 Slowly, I have added furniture–my grandfather’s ink-stained college table, a washed-out kilim, and, after much searching and sitting, a very large, comfortable sofa for the post-work flop.
 I can now seat visitors and they have lights to read by.”